 “Be very clear with the other priorities you have in your life when it comes to school, work as well as your personal life too.
 At the end of the day, you are a human being and you should be treated as one.
 You’re not a robot.
 I say this for any organization or company because you deserve to live your life and not look back on your life and regret the things you didn’t do.”

 Nora is a senior at Duke University double majoring in Public Policy and Asian & Middle Eastern Studies, and a Fellow on the firm’s DEI practice.
 She balances her school and coursework by focusing on her Nonprofit HR work on days where she doesn’t have class, primarily Thursdays and Fridays, and completes her school work on the weekends.
 Nora also does research on diversity and identity in her school’s social psychology lab.
-Her interests in multi-racial identity specifically and the opportunity to apply her research is what has driven her to the firm and this role.
+Her interest in multi-racial identity specifically and the opportunity to apply her research is what has driven her to the firm and this role.
 “In the DEI practice at Nonprofit HR, we’re actually applying research on systems theory or how to actually change behavior, which I find really fascinating because it connects to my social psychology research.”

-Nora expressed that her personal identification with her research is what drives her passion.
+Nora expressed that her personal identification with her Generation Z research is what drives her passion.
 “Discussion around multi-racial people is often around those who are half white, half minority, and I’m not that.
 I’m a dual minority, so I can’t relate to any books that have been written about being multi-racial, both fiction and nonfiction.
 I really want to write about that and bring more nuance to the discussion of multi-racial identity because it feels dominated by people who are not dual minorities like myself.
 Also, I’m interested in research around China and North African relations, because that’s my identity—I am Taiwanese and Moroccan,” she said.
 Nora shared that her father is from Morocco, pursued his education in the United States and became an Arabic professor.
 He is the person she admires the most. “[He] really instilled in me and my brother that our education is incredibly important, which is why I’ve done a lot at Duke and research in particular.
 I admire my dad because he’s an amazing person, but also for his ability to make connections with people in the work that he does… I want to be like my dad in the future,” she said.

 “I want to do public interest work and that’s why I really love Nonprofit HR.
 The end goal, at least in the DEI practice, is to just make people’s experiences at work better.
 I might not necessarily be HR focused or DEI focused, but I ensure that whatever I do in the future, the end goal of my work is that people are living better lives.”